nervous-traveler/nervous-traveler.github.io/index.md

 - Google was always accurate when it came to the fare estimates
 - In some cities, like Kyoto (230¥), there is a flat fare

+#### Tokyo Subways vs. Trains

+- Subway system (Non-JR)
+  + Used for intra-city travel within central Tokyo
+  + Extensive coverage and frequent services
+  + Great for short-distance trips and accessing various neighborhoods
+- Yamanote and Chuo Trains (JR Lines)
+  + Operated by JR East
+  + Provide essential connections within Greater Tokyo
+  + Relied upon for both regional and intra-city travel

+[Insert Yamanote and Chiuo Line vs Subway Line]

+Overall, the subway system tends to be more heavily utilized for day-to-day travel within central Tokyo, while JR trains are relied upon for both regional and intra-city travel.
+It’s crucial to keep this in mind when deciding on whether you should purchase a JR pass for Tokyo or not. __While we made use of both the Yamanote and Chuo lines during our 7-day stay in Tokyo, the subway system was our primary mode of transportation, as it provided a wider range of destinations.__

+### IC Cards

+#### Getting an IC Card
+There are numerous IC cards out there.
+I had read online that __these cards are generally compatible and interchangeable with each other.__ So, we each added 3,000¥ (about $20 USD at the time) to our virtual Suica cards via Apple Wallet, and we were ready to go.
+However, we cluelessly tried scanning our Suica cards while getting on the city bus in Kanazawa.
+Fortunately, a young gentleman (presumably a local hero) saved us some embarrassment by explaining Suica doesn’t work on this line.
+He pointed at the app on his phone, showing the ICOCA card he had installed.

+[Insert Suica, Pasmo, ICOCA logos]

+All this to say, there are various types of IC cards: Suica, Pasmo, ICOCA, Kitaca, and Sugoca to name a few… So do your research on which IC card will be accepted at the cities you are visiting.
+Other than the city bus line in Kanazawa, we were able to use our Suica card everywhere we went, including Kyoto and Nara.

+Side note: __While IC cards can be reloaded at essentially any IC Card machine, new cards can only be issued in their appropriate region.__ ICOCA will be the default choice for those starting their adventure in Osaka.
+Suica or Pasmo are the options for those starting off in Tokyo.
+There are others, but I think it’s wise to get your card right off the bat.
+For the majority of people, this will either be in Osaka or Tokyo.

+Once you have identified the type of IC card that will work best for you, you’ll need to get your hands on one.

+__If you’re the proud owner of an iPhone, the easiest thing to do is to [add the transit](https://support.apple.com/en-us/105079) card to your Apple Wallet.
+This is only available for Suica, Pasmo, and ICOCA.__ This is only available for Suica, Pasmo, and ICOCA.
+It is possible to download multiple Suica cards on your phone so, while I didn’t try this, I’m assuming it’s possible to scan in your iPhone-less travel companions (so long as you let them pass through the gate first).

+Having the virtual card saved us a ton of time and energy searching for IC recharge stations, since we were able to load the cards with funds via Apple Pay.

+[Insert Picture of Transit Card on Apple Wallet]

+__If you don’t have an iPhone; however, you’ll need to pick up a physical card at one of the IC Machines.__ They’re easy to identify, as they are generally painted pink or black.
+We never got physical cards, so I don’t have any experience using these machines, but we did see there were different machines for receiving new physical cards and recharging your existing card.

+Unless using iPhone’s virtual card or the Welcome Suica/Pasmo Passport (special card for tourists), you’ll need to make a 500¥ deposit, which you’ll get back upon returning the card at the end of your trip.
+ICOCA operates similarly.

+Previously, the standard physical cards had a tendency to sell out, so it’s advised to get the tourist IC Card ([such as the Pasmo Passport](https://www.pasmo.co.jp/visitors/en/)).
+Suica’s tourist card, Welcome Suica, can only be picked up at Haneda airport and must be ordered in advance.
+The IC Card information and availability changes frequently so be sure to check the official Pasmo or JR websites for the most up-to-date information regarding IC cards and where to get them.

+Unlike with a virtual card, if you are traveling with children between the ages of 6 and 11, you can purchase a reduced-fare IC card for them by getting a physical card in-person at an office (be sure to bring documents that prove your child’s age).

+#### Using an IC Card
+IC Cards can be used almost anywhere a credit card can be used; just look for the logo at the storefront or cash register.
+[Insert Picture of IC Card Logos with accepted payment methods]

+These smart cards are incredibly useful.
+Here are just a few things you can buy with your shiny Suica:
+- Bus Fare
+- Subway Fare
+- Train Fare
+- Shinkansen Basic Fare
+- Meals at some restaurants
+- Convenience store purchases
+- Vending Machine Items

+__Whether using a virtual or physical card, you only need to tap your card at the ticket gate or bus fare reader to use it.__ Once scanned, your new balance will be displayed on the screen at ticket gates. __Both iPhone and Android users can download a card reader to check the balance of the card__ (this is different from the virtual card app or transit card available for iPhone).

+While I primarily used the SUICA for transportation and purchases at 7/11, I noticed the Suica logo almost everywhere I saw the Mastercard logo, from duty-free stores to restaurants.

+#### Reloading an IC Card
+If you have a virtual card, you can reload it simply with Apple Pay.
+Otherwise, you can reload it at a recharge machine (the machine must have a scanner) with cash.
+For those with a physical card, you will need to reload your card at an IC recharge machine.
+Unfortunately, this must be done with cash in 1000¥ increments.
+For those with a physical Pasmo card, you can reload the card on [select buses and at some shops](https://www.pasmo.co.jp/visitors/en/charge/) and convenience stores.
+[Insert IC Machine and Recharge Machine with Scanner] **Pro-Tip: If using a virtual card, you can reload your Suica at a recharge machine with any remaining Yen notes that you have left over at the end of your trip.
+We managed to zero out our Suica balances by doing this and by loading the exact additional amount needed to purchase some coffee and duty-free items at the airport.

+## Itinerary
+---